 The same rules apply for email marketing.
 Your email campaign messages should be relevant, succinct, and timely!

 Do your press releases make the cut?
-If your press releases don’t follow news-worthy “protocol”, you can be sure that it will be overlooked.
+If your press releases or blog content management doesn’t follow news-worthy “protocol”, you can be sure that it will be overlooked.
 Why?
 Journalists and publications are looking for news, not advertising.
 Press releases should get right to the point and not be too lengthy.
 Using the right format, length, and messaging is crucial to getting your press release picked up for print or online posting by publications and journalists.
 If your news is important, don’t risk it by sending a sub-standard press release.
-Whether used internally or externally, newsletters can be a great way to communicate to your staff, customers, or potential customers.
-However, the chore of selecting and writing newsletter content can be a daunting one – especially when you’re limited on time and resources.
-Wouldn’t it be great to have someone find and write effective newsletter content for you every month?
+With content management for your blog, whether used internally or externally, newsletters can be a great way to communicate to your staff, customers, or potential customers.
+However, the chore of selecting and writing newsletter or blog content can be a daunting one – especially when you’re limited on time and resources.
+Wouldn’t it be great to have someone find and write effective newsletter or blog content management for you every month?
 You bet it would!
 What a timesaver!